sagemath/trac_to_gh/Issue 591.md

 # Issue 591: fix the documentation coverage of rings/number_fields/number_field.py to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/591

 Original creator: was